 Teaches experimental design and statistical methodology that is essential for Ecological and Environmental studies.
 Leading on from the 2nd year Biometrics, Applied Biometrics and Marine Ecological courses, this course takes the student through the current best practice techniques in Experimental Marine Ecology.
 Topics covered, such as the design and implementation of experiments, detection of environmental impacts, and statistical analysis of data from marine ecological experimentation, will allow the student to apply the necessary skills in the field and laboratory.

-1. Expected to design and implement experiments and statistical analysis of data from Marine Ecological experimentation at an advanced level.
+1. Design and implement experiments and statistical analysis of data from Marine Ecological experimentation at an advanced level.

-2. Able to apply these necessary advanced skills and techniques in experimental design and analysis in field and in the laboratory using real Marine Ecological settings.
+2. Apply these necessary advanced skills and techniques in experimental design and analysis in field and in the laboratory using real Marine Ecological settings.

 - Philosophical and logical framework of ecological studies